henry2089/SEDAIL/README.md

 # Requirements

 SEDAIL is evaluated  on MuJoCo continuous control tasks in OpenAI gym.
+It can be set up by following the official installation instructions at https://github.com/openai/mujoco-py.

 To install the required packages, run the following command: